 The feeling of instability is the crux of borderline personality disorder.
 This condition usually begins in early adulthood and is worst at its onset.
 As a person ages, borderline personality disorder usually improves and becomes easier to handle.
-For a person with borderline personality disorder, everything from their relationships to their moods, thinking and behaviour is unstable and constantly changing.
+For a person with a borderline personality disorder, everything from their relationships to their moods, thinking and behavior is unstable and constantly changing.
 This can be frightening but thankfully, this condition can be treated.

 As with any other personality disorder or health issue, the earlier a condition is diagnosed, the easier it is to treat.
 Hence, it is important to understand the signs and symptoms of this disorder.
-This disease manifests itself in different ways in each person but some symptoms are commonly experienced.
+This disease manifests itself in different ways in each person but some symptoms are commonly experienced given by experienced psychiatrist.
 These include:

 - Unstable relationships: For a person suffering from this disorder, relationships are either perfect or failures.
-Hence their relationships are extremely passionate but very short lived and they often feel disappointed by their partners.
+Hence their relationships are extremely passionate but very short-lived and they often feel disappointed by their partners.

 - Unstable self-image: People suffering from this disorder may feel very confident one day and feel the opposite on the next.
-Though everyone has shifting views of their identity form time to time, for people suffering from this personality disorder, theses shifts are extreme.
-It can often lead to frequent changes in jobs, friend circles, relationships, goals and values.
+Though everyone has shifting views of their identity from time to time, for people suffering from this personality disorder, theses shifts are extreme.
+It can often lead to frequent changes in jobs, friend circles, relationships, goals, and values.
 It can also cause changes in their understanding of sexual orientation.

-- Mood swings: Extreme fluctuations in emotions and moods are a common experience or people suffering from borderline personality disorder.
+- Mood swings: Extreme fluctuations in emotions and moods are a common experience or people suffering from a borderline personality disorder.
 These mood swings usually start only a few minutes of a few hours unlike depression and other anxiety disorders.

 - Suspicion about everyone around: Borderline personality disorder can make a person struggle with suspicious thoughts about everyone around them and make them paranoid.
 They often feel out of touch with reality and can feel spaced out when under stress.
-If you wish to discuss about any specific problem, you can consult a Psychiatrist.
+If you wish to discuss any specific problem, you can consult a Psychiatrist.